nmasse-itix/OpenShift-Demo-NodeJS/doc/CONFIGURE_JENKINS.md

 ## Create the Jenkins Pipeline

 Depending if you created a JenkinsPipeline BuildConfig, OpenShift may have created a Jenkins pipeline for you.
-In such a case, the Jenkins Pipeline is named `\<namespace\>/\<buildconfig-name\>`.
+In such a case, the Jenkins Pipeline is named `<namespace>/<buildconfig-name>`.

 So, if you installed the demo :
  - manually, you need to create the pipeline from scratch
  - automatically, you need to update the pipeline to add the following parameters

-Note: As of today, OpenShift does not accept build environment variables with Jenkins pipelines.
+__Note :__ As of today, OpenShift does not accept build environment variables with Jenkins pipelines.
 So you have to update the Jenkins pipeline created by OpenShift to add those variable.
 In the next version this may change as there is a pull request for this feature (see [\#11293](https://github.com/openshift/origin/issues/11293) and [\#12323](https://github.com/openshift/origin/pull/12323)).

-So, create or update a Jenkins Pipeline that accepts the following parameters :
+So, create a Jenkins Pipeline that accepts the following parameters or update the existing Jenkins Pipeline so that it accepts the following parameters :

 | Parameter Name | Parameter Type | Default Value | Description |
 | --- | --- | --- | --- |